-If you passed a non‑zero value for seat in the call to win_lm_login, pass the same value for seat in the call to win_lm_logout.
+If you passed a non-zero value for seat to win_lm_login, pass the same value for seat to win_lm_logout.
 The seat, in combination with the token, ensures that the correct license is logged out in a server environment.
-If you pass seat with win_lm_login and fail to pass the same seat value with win_lm_logout, the results could be unpredictable.
+If you pass seat to win_lm_login and fail to pass the same seat value to win_lm_logout, the results could be unpredictable.

 You must call win_lm_logout as part of your exit procedure.
-If you do not, the license will remain in use until the license server logs it out, which could take as long as 20 minutes.
+If you do not, the license will remain in use until License Manager logs it out, which could take as long as 20 minutes.
 For another way to release licenses see win_lm_cleanup.

 The win_lm_logout function returns a status value.
-The most common ones are listed below; see the Licensing Toolkit Error Codes table for additional codes that could be returned.
+The most common values are listed below; see Licensing Toolkit error messages for additional values that can be returned.

 0 = Success